gabyx/ExecutionGraph/README.md

 - [googletest](https://github.com/google/googletest) (for tests)
 - [benchmark](https://github.com/google/benchmark) (for benchmarks)

-For easy building, all dependencies are searched, downloaded and build if not found, during the first super build run.
+For easy building, all dependencies are searched, downloaded and built if not found, during the first super build run.

 ### OS X
-Install `clang` with [homebrew](https://brew.sh) by **updateing your xcode installation**, installing a [code-sign certificate](https://llvm.org/svn/llvm-project/lldb/trunk/docs/code-signing.txt) for lldb and then running:
+Install the latest `clang` with [homebrew](https://brew.sh) by **updateing your xcode installation**, installing a [code-sign certificate](https://llvm.org/svn/llvm-project/lldb/trunk/docs/code-signing.txt) for lldb and then running:
 ```bash